Top 10 Scenic Roads Loch Lomond

 38miles

-Let's start with the negatives; this is a hectic road, and sadly there is lots of litter to be found alongside it.
-Some recent litter bin initiatives by the Friends of Loch Lomond and the Trossachs will hopefully improve this sad situation over time.
+Let's start with the negatives: This is a hectic road, and sadly, there is lots of litter alongside it.
+Some recent litter bin initiatives by the Friends of Loch Lomond and the Trossachs have helped considerably.

-On a more positive tone, our A82 Road Trip guide describes some of the many highlights along the way, including Balloch, Luss, Tarbert, Inveruglas, Falls of Falloch & Tyndrum.
-The A82 Road Trip guide is one of the most-read articles on the website.
+On a more positive note, our A82 Road Trip guide describes many highlights along the way, including Balloch, Luss, Tarbet, Inveruglas, Falls of Falloch and Tyndrum.
+This guide is one of the most-read articles on the website.

 Green Welly Stop by the A82 at Tyndrum